mfahmialif/dtable/README.md

 # dtable
-Data Table for Laravel 8
+Data Table for Laravel 8.

+Feel Free to use.